Who doesn’t love a fresh, healthy, body-fueling meal that’s also incredibly easy to prepare? And did I mention…chocolate?!

-Here’s a chocolate pudding that contains a bunch of super healthy ingredients like avocado, spinach, chia and bananas – yet is sugar-free and tastes both yummy and refreshing!
+Here’s a chocolate pudding (which can also be made as a smoothie, if you’d prefer) that contains a bunch of super healthy ingredients like avocado, spinach, chia and bananas – yet is sugar-free and tastes both yummy and refreshing!
 I like to eat this as a snack, or for breakfast.

-I’m also going to give you some variations on this recipe – depending on your preferences and nutritional needs.
-So here’s the recipe that I make, and then afterwards I’ll tell you the different ways you can modify it and still have it taste good.
+I’m also going to give you some variations on this recipe, depending on your preferences and nutritional needs.
+First will be the recipe that I make, and afterwards I’ll tell you the different ways you can modify it – while still tasting great!

 Sugar-Free Chocolate Fruit & Fresh Greens Pudding